rails-girls-summer-of-code/rgsoc-teams/README.md

 **Looking for your help!**

-For Rails Girls Summer of Code we are planning to build a simple app that aggregates daily status updates, commit activity, GitHub issues and other things into an activity stream.
+For Rails Girls Summer of Code building an app that aggregates daily status updates, commit activity, GitHub issues, and other things into an activity stream.
+The app also supports coaches and organizers in centralizing the information they need to have to help keep RGSoC running along smoothly.

 Main goals are:

-* make it easy to get an overview of activity/progress for each of the teams for supervision
+* make it easy to get an overview of activity/progress for each of the teams for supervision:
 * make it easy for interested remote coaches to find opportunities to give support/help
+* keep administrative information and processes in one place
 * display to the world how much amazing stuff is happening

 We are planning to require teams to keep a daily log of short updates about